 WELCOME!We worship every Sunday at 10:00 am and we'd love for you to join us.
-You can find us online on our YouTube channel or our Facebook page, or you can join us at the church for in-person worship - more information about worship is below.
+You can find us online on our YouTube channel, or you can join us at the church for in-person worship - more information about worship is below.

 Masks are optional - our congregation is about 95% vaccinated, but we trust that everyone will mask according to their health needs.
 Masks are available at the door if you would like one.